Wilaya Building: Architecture

 Marius Boyer's second floor plan for Casablanca's city hall.

 The facade of the building is composed of a series of austere stone columns that surround the entrance.
 Above these, there is a long balcony with 3 large arched openings.
 It includes traditional features of Moroccan Makhzen architecture: stone, whitewashed lime plaster, zellige tile work, and green roof tiles.

-The building has three Mauro-Andalusi riad-style ṣuḥoon, or internal courtyards with fountains and plants, enveloped by riwaq (arcades) on the first and second floors.
+The building has three Mauro-Andalusi riad-style ṣuḥūn, or internal courtyards with fountains and plants, enveloped by riwaq (arcades) on the first and second floors.
 There is Venetian inspiration in the clock tower that rises high above the building, as well as in the exposed galleries on the exterior of the building, reminiscent of the Doge's Palace.

 Following directives from the résidence général, or colonial administration, Boyer blended styles, with some elements of French Art Deco, particularly visible in the clock tower and the grand staircase, and elements of traditional Mauro-Andalusi architecture: courtyards, columns, arches, and tiles.
 Traditional materials such as tiles were reinterpreted with Art Deco sensibilities.

 The grand staircase was decorated with two panels painted by Jacques Majorelle, though they have since been relocated.

 Marble and copper used in the grand staircase.

 The internal courtyards as seen from the entrance hall.